Three Peaks Challenge Ltd logo

 The Surrey Three Peaks works well for groups of any size, from solo walkers to large corporate teams.
 The well-marked paths and accessible terrain make it suitable for most fitness levels.

-If you'd like to walk with others, our open challenge dates bring together individuals and small groups.
+If you'd like to walk with others, our guided challenge dates bring together individuals and small groups.

 Support Vehicle